 How I lead

 Most of my recent work is under NDA, so let me tell you how I operate instead.
-These four things show up across every review, every retro, every piece of feedback I've gotten over the last several years, from the people I lead, the people I work alongside, and the people I report to.
+These four things show up across every review and piece of feedback I've gotten over the last several years from the people I lead, the people I work alongside, and the people I report to.

 I stay calm when the ground moves.